Revere House

 Revere House (1847–1912) was an upscale hotel in 19th-century Boston, Massachusetts, located on Bowdoin Square in the West End.
-Fire destroyed the building in 1912.
+The building was destroyed by fire in 1912.

 Brief history

 William Washburn designed the hotel building, constructed in 1847 on the former site of the house of Boston merchant Kirk Boott.
 The hotel was a project of the Massachusetts Charitable Mechanic Association.
 The association named their new hotel after Paul Revere, one of the founders of the group.

 Notable guests

 Some considered Revere House "Boston's most prestigious hotel.
 It hosted the likes of writer Charles Dickens, singer Jenny Lind ("The Swedish Nightingale"). ...
 Famed orator Daniel Webster often used the portico to address crowds at political rallies."
 Other notable guests: Ulysses S. Grant, Millard Fillmore, Franklin Pierce, Andrew Johnson, William Tecumseh Sherman, Walt Whitman, Edward VII, Emperor Pedro II of Brazil, Philip Sheridan, the Iwakura Mission of Japan, and singers Christina Nilsson and Adelina Patti.
 Grand Duke Alexei Alexandrovich of Russia stayed at the Revere House in December 1871 when he visited Boston as part of his grand tour of the United States.